-(a) Loans and receivables
+Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those expected to be realised later than 12 months after the balance sheet date which are presented as non-current assets.
-Loans and receivables are presented as "trade and other receivables", "cash and cash equivalents" and "unbilled revenue on service contracts" on the balance sheet.
+Loans and receivables are presented as "trade and other receivables" (Note 12), "cash and cash equivalents" (Note 11), "refundable deposits" and "unbilled revenue on service contracts" (Note 14) on the balance sheet.